Ariigawa Station

 Ariigawa Station (有井川駅, Ariigawa-eki) is a passenger railway station located in the town of Kuroshio, Hata District, Kōchi Prefecture, Japan.
 It is operated by the Tosa Kuroshio Railway and has the station number "TK33".

 Lines

 The station is served by the Tosa Kuroshio Railway Nakamura Line, and is located 27.6 km from the starting point of the line at Kubokawa.
 Only local trains stop at the station.

 Layout

-The station, which is unmanned, consists of a single side platform serving a single line and is located on an embankment above farmland on both sides.
+The station, which is unstaffed, consists of a single side platform serving a single line and is located on an embankment above farmland on both sides.
 There is no access road.
 A paved footpath from the mainroad ends in a flight of steps leading to the platform.
 There is a shelter on the platform for waiting passengers.
 The station is not wheelchair accessible.